alaingalvan/GPU-Zen-2-Baker/readme.md

 - [stb](https://github.com/nothings/stb) - A number of public domain libraries, including a PNG writer / reader that we're using in this example.

-- [IMGUI](https://github.com/ocornut/imgui) - a bloat-free graphical user interface library for C++.
+- [dear imgui](https://github.com/ocornut/imgui) - a bloat-free graphical user interface library for C++.

 - [Open Asset Import Library](https://github.com/assimp/assimp) - Loads 40+ 3D file formats into one unified and clean data structure.